Is your AC drain line clogged? Find out why and how to fix your AC line

 The AC drain line is an insulated pipe transporting waste and moisture from the condensates to a drain pipe and the condensation from this pipe into a drainage system.
 To be functional, the system should have sufficient water to drain.
 When water drips off the evaporator coil to the condensing pan & the line draining the system there may be debris.
 When dirt has been added to drains, clogs can occur.
 Given that the line releases excess water, it provides an ideal environment where mold and mildew can thrive and also creates the blocked line.

 This drain plays an important role in removing any condensation that your air conditioner’s evaporator coil may produce.
 Once you find the PVC condensate drain, you can begin unclogging it for a moisture free home.
 What’s Clogging My Air Conditioner Drain Line?
 Most air conditioner drain lines are usually blocked by an excess of algae and/or mold.
+Yes, R-22 Freon is still available for purchase.
+It is a refrigerant that is used in many air conditioning systems and other cooling systems.
+It is also known as HCFC-22 or hydrochlorofluorocarbon-22.

 Signs the AC Drain Line is Clogged